Medically reviewed by Drugs.com. Last updated on May 6, 2019.

 Complicating total hip replacement: 20 mg/kg/day for 1 month preoperatively then 20 mg/kg/day for 3 months postoperatively; total treatment period is 4 months

-Administer tablet on an empty stomach with a full glass of plain water (6-8 oz) 2 hours before food.
+Administer tablet on an empty stomach with a full glass of plain water (6 to 8 oz) 2 hours before food.
 Patients should be instructed to stay upright (not to lie down) after taking the medication.
+If gastrointestinal discomfort occurs, the dose may be divided.

-Ensure adequate calcium and vitamin D intake; women and men >50 years of age should consume 1200-1500 mg/day of elemental calcium and 800-1000 units/day of vitamin D. Tablet should be taken with water or fruit juice on an empty stomach; avoid administering foods/supplements with calcium, iron, or magnesium within 2 hours of drug.
+Ensure adequate calcium and vitamin D intake; women and men >50 years of age should consume 1,200 to 1,500 mg/day of elemental calcium and 800 to 1,000 units/day of vitamin D. Tablet should be taken with water or fruit juice on an empty stomach; avoid administering foods/supplements with calcium, iron, or magnesium within 2 hours of drug.
 Do not take with mineral water or with other beverages.

 Store at controlled room temperature of 25°C (77°F).